sepbx/hass-music-assistant/README.md

 - I've setup a discord server too: https://discord.gg/kaVm8hGpne
 - Current state of this integration is BETA, I have a few small features left (for example the search) before I consider the "MVP" done and then an announcement is made on the forums (and that can be used for discussions too).

+## Standalone version of the panel/web app

+Bonus feature ;-)
+Music Assistant can be fully controlled with Home Assistant including control from automations and script and it is integrated into the `Media` panel to easily browse your favorite media.
+Besides that Music Assistant has a more advanced own panel too with extended features.
+This panel is available in the Home Assistant sidepanel menu.
+It is also possible to run this 'Progressive Web App' stand-alone, you can even install it on most modern platforms.

+The standalone version of the Music Assistant panel can be retrieved if you navigate to http(s)://<yourhomeassistanturl>/lib/mass.
+So for example with the default local url: http://homeassistant.local:8123/lib/mass

 Thanks for testing and I hope you like my little pet project I've been working on for the last 3 years.

 Kind regards,